chendry/LSY201/README.md

       camera_serial.begin(9600);
     }

 This will work the first time.
-However, after you reset the arduino or redeploy your sketch, the call to `setBaudRate` will never return.
+However, after you reset the Arduino or redeploy your sketch, the call to `setBaudRate` will never return.
 This is because the camera is still operating at 9600 baud.
-To get around this you can power cycle the camera so that it returns to it's default 38400 baud assumed by `setup()`.
+To get around this you can power cycle the camera so that it returns to it's default 38400 baud assumed by `setup`.

 ### Resetting the Camera

-Resetting the camera clears the internal buffer and returns the compression ratio and baud rate to their befault values.
+Resetting the camera clears the internal buffer and returns the compression ratio and baud rate to their default values.

-If you are using the default 38400 baud rate, you can simply call `reset`:
+If you are using the default 38400 baud rate, simply call `reset`:

     camera.reset();

-If you are not using the default 38400 baud rate, you will need to make two calls:

-    /* send the reset command; this has the side-effect of changing the
-     * camera's baud to 38400. */
+Things are a little more complicated if you're not using 38400 baud.
+This is because a reset actually consists of two steps: sending the reset command, and waiting for the camera to output "Init end\r\n" thus signaling that it is okay to resume operations.

+The issue is that the camera returns to the default 38400 baud prior to outputting "Init end", so you must reconfigure your serial object accordingly:

     camera.resetWithoutWaitingForInitEnd();

-    /* change the serial object's baud accordingly. */ camera_serial.begin(38400);

-    /* with the correct baud on the serial object, wait for the camera to
-     * output "Init end\r\n" thus signaling it is safe to resume operations. */ camera.waitForInitEnd();
+    camera_serial.begin(38400);
+    camera.waitForInitEnd();

-### Configuring the Image Size
+### Setting the Image Size

 Call `setImageSize` with one of the following values to change the image size used to encode pictures: